javaexampractical/BScIT-ReExam/README.md

                    .
                    .
                    150
     Read content from one.txt.
-Check whether it is armstriing number or not.
+Check whether it is armstrong number or not.
     If it is armstrong number then write into two.txt.

 Q2.
 Create  an abstract class called Calculator with the following abstract methods: